Ribes nevadense: Description

-The inflorescence is a dense raceme of up to 20 flowers hanging pendent or held erect on the branches.
+The inflorescence is a dense raceme of 8–20 flowers hanging pendent or held erect on the branches.
 Each flower has opens into a corolla-like array of five pinkish red sepals with five smaller white petals in a tube at the center.

-The fruit is an edible blue-black berry under a centimeter wide.
+The fruit is an edible blue-black berry under 1 cm wide.
 It is somewhat waxy in texture and studded with glandular hairs.